inimah/inimah.github.io/_posts/2017-01-29-hello-world.md

 **_Why a PhD?_**

 _Honestly_, I don't really know the exact answer of this question.
-But mine is probably just because I _enjoy_ it. _Simple_.
+But mine is probably just because I _enjoy_ it.
+I love ~~studying~~ learning things. _Simple_.
 Do what you love.
 Love what you do.
-And yes, exactly I love ~~studying~~ learning things.

 **_What a PhD actually is?_**